 Learn Pennsylvania Dutch

 Do you have any interest in learning Pennsylvania Dutch?
-Pennsylvania Dutch is the language the Amish speak.
+Pennsylvania Dutch is the language the Amish speak (sometimes also known as Pennsylvania German).
 And it has been brought to my attention that there appears to be some interest in learning Pennsylvania Dutch, especially among people that love the Amish.

 Whenever I write Pennsylvania Dutch words, I simply spell them the way they sound to me in English.
 So I might spell the word differently than the next person.
 It can be challenging to read Pennsylvania Dutch too because we don't all spell the words the same.